ArkitShah/music_recommender/readme.md

-# Music Recommender Project Using ML
+# Project : Music Recommender Using ML

 #### Here the following things will be discussed:
  - Creating a model that makes predictions